-Explore the 3 types of self-publishing: print, e-books, & audio
+Explore the 3 Types of Self-Publishing: Print, E-books, & Audio

-There are three segments to self-publishing: e-publishing (for Kindle and other e-readers), POD (print-on-demand), and audio books.
+There are three segments to self-publishing: e-publishing (for Kindle and other e-readers), POD (print-on-demand), and audiobooks.
 Some POD vendors will also produce an e-book version, allowing for one-stop-shopping.

-Audiobooks reside in the middle, having a higher production cost than e-books but also enjoying the ease of digital distribution.
-Ideally, the self-published author should consider all three, starting with e-books, followed by print books, and wrapping up with audio books.
+Audiobooks reside in the middle.
+They have a higher production cost than e-books but also enjoying the ease of digital distribution.
+Ideally, the self-published author should consider all three.
+But start with e-books, followed by print books, and wrapping up with audiobooks.

 When it comes to profit per unit sold, both print and e-books surpass traditional publishing, whose royalties are much smaller in comparison.
 Of course, traditional publishers have a more extensive reach, greater connections, and bookstore distribution, so the lower payment per book is often more than offset with a much higher sales volume.

 Whatever route an author takes, there are pluses and minuses to each.
 Therefore, the key is to become educated, know your strengths, weaknesses, and available time.
 Then find the best match for your situation, personality, and goals.

 Learn more about writing and publishing in Peter’s new book: The Successful Author: Discover the Art of Writing and Business of Publishing.
 Get your copy today.

 Peter Lyle DeHaan, PhD, is an author, blogger, and publisher with over 30 years of writing and publishing experience.
 Check out his book The Successful Author for insider tips and insights.